 Consider both if:

-• This combination gives you curated picks plus the tools to independently verify them
+- This combination gives you curated picks plus the tools to independently verify them — the right pairing at CAPE 42

-The tiebreaker: Ask yourself: “Do I want someone to hand me stock picks, or do I want tools to find my own?”
+The tiebreaker: Ask yourself: “Do I want someone to hand me four sleeves of stock picks, or do I want tools to price my own?”
 If picks, Motley Fool Epic.
 If tools, Morningstar Investor.
 There is no wrong answer — just different investor profiles.

 Try Motley Fool Epic — 30-Day Guarantee